cosmos/cosmos-sdk-docs/docs/learn/advanced/00-baseapp.md

 ### CheckTx State Updates

-During `CheckTx`, the `checkState`, which is based on the last committed state from the root store, is used for any reads and writes.
+During `CheckTx`, the `checkState`, which is based off of the last committed state from the root store, is used for any reads and writes.
 Here we only execute the `AnteHandler` and verify a service router exists for every message in the transaction.
 Note, when we execute the `AnteHandler`, we branch the already branched `checkState`.